basic-1/basic-1/docs/reference.md

-# BASIC1 language syntax (not finished yet)
+# BASIC1 language reference (not finished yet)

 ## Introduction

 BASIC1 language program is a sequence of text strings (program lines).
 The interpreter starts executing program from the first line consecutively.
 Every program line consists of line number, a single BASIC language statement and `EOL` sequence.
 Line number or statement or both can be absent.

 Line number is a number in the range [1 ..
-65535]
+65530]

 Statement is one of the next BASIC1 language staetments: `DATA`, `DEF`, `DIM`, `ELSE`, `ELSEIF`, `ERASE`, `FOR`, `GOTO`, `GOSUB`, `IF`, `INPUT`, `LET`, `NEXT`, `ON`, `OPTION`, `PRINT`, `RANDOMIZE`, `READ`, `REM`, `RESTORE`, `RETURN`, `SET` and implicit assignment statement (with omitted `LET` keyword).
 Every statement should start from statement keyword except for the implicit assignment.